 Spain is well-known for its vibrant culture and party-like atmosphere.
 The reputation holds true when it comes to the Las Fallas festival in Valencia.
 Meaning “the fires,” Las Fallas is a week-long fireworks display of epic proportions.
-Here’s what to know and how to enjoy it.
+Here’s what to know and how to enjoy it on your visit to Spain.

 What it is